-In the calculation of grade point averages for graduate students, the number of units attempted is determined by all work taken at this college used in an official program leading to the master's degree, including all courses required as prerequisites discred student teachier. sites, diected student teaching where applicable, and courses taken as remedial work.
+In the calculation of grade point averages for graduate students, the number of units attempted is determined by all work taken at this college used in an official program leading to the master's degree, including all courses required as prerequisites, directed student teaching where applicable, and courses taken as remedial work.
 Courses for which WP is received are not counted as units attempted.
 The grade point average is determined by dividing the total number of grade points earned by the total number of units attempted.